 Moundville is a very small town located in the state of Alabama.
 With a population of 2,460 people and two constituent neighborhoods, Moundville is the 181st largest community in Alabama.

-Moundville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Moundville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Moundville are a mix of both white- and blue-collar jobs.
 Overall, Moundville is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Moundville who work in office and administrative support (16.94%), healthcare (9.33%), and sales jobs (8.76%).

 One downside of living in Moundville is that it can take a long time to commute to work.
 In Moundville, the average commute to work is 32.64 minutes, which is quite a bit higher than the national average.